ManoaMallamas/ManoaMallamas.github.io/index.md

 The following sections document the development history of Kalo-Stems.

-### MileStone 1
+### Milestone 1
 The goal of Milestone 1 was to create a set of mockup pages for our app.

-MileStone 1 is managed using [Kalo Stems GitHub Project Board M1](https://github.com/orgs/kalo-stems/projects/3)
+Milestone 1 is managed using [Kalo Stems GitHub Project Board M1](https://github.com/orgs/kalo-stems/projects/3)

 !! insert miletone 1 page !!